lnug/speakers/README.md

 Please structure the issue as following:

 - Title: [Talk Title]
-- Is Your Talk Over 20 minytes long?: Boolean
+- Is Your Talk Over 20 minutes long?: [Boolean]
 - Body:
   - [Abstract of your talk]
   - [A bit about you, e.g. current job, twitter handle, etc.]